 Commenter Comment Responses NMFS-1 To better quantify the effects of spillway and log sluice operation on sturgeon spawning, the report should bin velocities (e.g., < 1 ft/sec; 1-4 ft/sec; > 4 ft/sec) vs spawning habitat (square meters) for each model run.
 To better quantify effects to early life stages, the report should summarize the amount of substrate (square meters) that becomes mobile for each model run.
-FL plans to perform these analyses and will includ for the Project.
-NMFS-2 The Licensee states:While flow from Turners Falls Dam and other sources have their own accuracy variation and steady-state conditions rarely exist, calibration to measured WSELs were generally in the ± 0.25 ft during the calibration periods (close to steady-state conditions) that were used during model development.
-The model also achieved a calibration to measured velocities generally in the ± 15% range.While both calibration standards are acceptable, no data is provided to verify the accuracy.
+FL plans to perform these analyses and will include them in the Biological Assessment for Shortnose Sturgeon prepared for the Project.
+NMFS-2 The Licensee states: While flow from Turners Falls Dam and other sources have their own accuracy variation and steady-state conditions rarely exist, calibration to measured WSELs were generally in the ± 0.25 ft during the calibration periods (close to steady-state conditions) that were used during model development.
+The model also achieved a calibration to measured velocities generally in the ± 15% range.
+While both calibration standards are acceptable, no data is provided to verify the accuracy.
 Also, both water depth and velocity are directly related to bed shear stress.
 The report should discuss the implications of these parameters variance on the results from the sediment transport analysis.
-Detailed information on the calibration to the meas which will be filed with FERC on October 14, 201 parameters will be provided in the amended Final NMFS-3 The Licensee states: A common way to determine substrate mobilization potential is by comparing a location's shear stress to the critical shear stress of the substrate found at that location.
+Detailed information on the calibration to the measured water depth and velocity will be available in Study Report 3.3.1 which will be filed with FERC on October 14, 2016.
+The sensitivity of the calibration and the effects on these parameters will be provided in the amended Final License Application.
+NMFS-3 The Licensee states: A common way to determine substrate mobilization potential is by comparing a location's shear stress to the critical shear stress of the substrate found at that location.
 There are numerous ways to evaluate sediment transport.
 Please provide a citation or further explanation of the methods used in this study.
-The basic premise of the methods used in the study mobilize sediments delivered to the channel.
-When be in equilibrium.
-Where shear stress is excessivel result.
-Where the shear stress is less than critical st the Stream Geomorphic Assessment Handbook by 3.3.12 Attachment A .
+The basic premise of the methods used in the study methods are: "Critical shear stress is the shear stress required to mobilize sediments delivered to the channel.
+When the shear stress equals the critical shear stress, the channel will likely be in equilibrium.
+Where shear stress is excessively greater than critical shear stress, channel degradation will likely result.
+Where the shear stress is less than critical shear stress, channel aggradation will likely result."
+See Appendix O of the Stream Geomorphic Assessment Handbook by the VT Agency of Natural Resources which is included as Study 3.3.12 Attachment A .